wout/rosetta/docs/interpolations.md

 # => "Hi Beta!"
 ```

+!!! warning
-However, this method is considered unsafe because the content of hashes can't be
+    This method is considered unsafe because the content of hashes can't be
     checked at compile-time.
-It's also much slower, because interpolation values are
+It's also much slower, because interpolation values
-inserted using `gsub` instead of native string interpolation.
-So, only use it
+    are inserted using `gsub` instead of native string interpolation.
+So, only
-when there's no other way, and use it with care.
+    use it when there's no other way, and use it with care.

 ## The uninterpolated string
 The raw, uninterpolated string, can be accessed with the `raw` method: